-The Ramon Llull professorship, founded in 1994, is an inter-faculty concept which is divided into four complementary areas, the academic, the pastoral, the solidarity and cooperation, and the identity and mission.
+The Ramon Llull Chair, founded in 1994, is an inter-faculty concept which is divided into four complementary areas: academic, pastoral, solidarity and cooperation, and identity and mission.

-The academic area includes the fields of anthropology, ethics, philosophy and theology of the Blanquerna’s three schools and acts as a driving force in university curriculums, facilitating research and teacher publications and publishing the yearbook Ars Brevis.
+The academic area includes the fields of anthropology, ethics, philosophy, religious sciences and theology of the Blanquerna’s three schools and acts as a driving force in university curriculums, facilitating research and teacher publications and publishing the yearbook Ars Brevis.

 Solidarity and Cooperation: